 This pattern is very versatile and can be tweaked in so many ways.
-Instead of the starry skies embroidery, you could attach brightly coloured buttons – perfect for a teenager to store their phone!
+Instead of the starry skies embroidery, you could attach brightly colored buttons – perfect for a teenager to store their phone!
 Stitch the name of a loved one onto the front of the pouch so that they have somewhere to keep their treasures, or add stripes and keep it as a coin pouch for the car.

 As with many of my patterns, this crochet pouch pattern is available for free here on my website.
-But, if you prefer to have a printable, advert free version, then you can purchase the low cost version from any of my online shops.
+But, if you prefer to have a printable, advert-free version, then you can purchase the low-cost version from any of my online shops.
 The PDF version of this crochet pouch pattern includes extra diagrams and tips to help you make the perfect pouch.

 Crochet pouch pattern requirements

 DK/light worsted yarn (such as Paintbox yarns) in blue (Paintbox Yarns – Dolphin blue)

 *Paintbox Yarn Cotton DK: 50g (1.75oz), 125m (137yds), 100% cotton, 8 ply